Coppery titi monkey: Anti-predation behavior

+Another observation that has been conducted is anti-predatory behavior.
+These monkeys have been seen to have a "mobbing behavior" towards possible predators.
+The mobbing behavior starts with one male starting an alarm call, this will trigger others to join and within two to three minutes there is a group alarm call that is surrounding the predator.
+Males are usually the ones who sing this alarm call.
+The monkeys move around the predator sporadically, continuing this alarm call, lashing their tails, and swaying their heads.
+During this phenomenon they also get goose bumps.
+The reasoning behind it is believed to reduce attacks and increase the chances of the predator leaving.
+This "mobbing behavior" usually happens without infants involved.
+When there is an infant involved another coppery titi monkey will hide the infant farther away from the area, meanwhile still singing the alarm call.
+Out of all observations of this behaviour, the longest alarm call went over 40 minutes.

 Vocalization and communication

 Coppery titis are highly vocal animals with a complex set of vocalizations and sounds.
 Coppery titis will vocalize with grunts, screams, whistles and moans.
 Their most frequent vocalizations are bellows, pumping, and panting, which are the main components of male-female pair duets.
 These duets are daily performances which occur during or before sunrise near the edge of their territories.
 Neighboring pairs respond to each other's duets, establishing territorial boundaries.
 Duets can last up to five minutes, beginning with moaning and ending with honking.
 For the duration of the duet, males and females will alternate between bellowing calls and panting responses.
 Between these sequences, the titis will synchronize in a pumping transition.
 The amount of time spent between synchronized transitions changes over time.
 Newly paired couples will spend more time between transitions, while older pairs typically show less variability in the length of each sequence between transitions.
 It seems that weather also has an effect on duetting; they will spend more time duetting on overcast days rather than clear ones.
 However, they do not perform duets while it rains.
 Their vocalizations can be heard up to one kilometer, and come in different frequencies and pitches, making it so that if studied, or with careful listening, you can identify them individually.
 Adult vocalizations are identifiable through an 83% accuracy and infants with a 48% accuracy with a leave-one-out cross validation method of quantitative research.
-Therefore, it is easier to identify adult coppery titi monkeys, and harder to identify infants.
-This is beneficial for territorial boundaries and being able to identify their other pair when vocalizing from farther distances in instances where they cannot use other senses to identify the other.
+Stating that it is easier to identify adult coppery titi monkeys than it is to identify infants.
+This is beneficial for territorial boundaries and for identifying their other pair when vocalizing from farther distances in instances where they cannot use other senses to identify the other pair.
 Smelling is a form of communication for the Coppery Titi Monkeys.
-To identify a monkey from up close, they will smell each other's faces.
+To identify another monkey from up close, they will smell each other's faces.
 A way to advance before getting involved in sexual intercourse, a male will smell the female's genitals.